 The Norwegian Palace is pretty much a must-visit for tourists and travelers in Oslo, and definitely something to do if you are spending a day in Oslo.
 It isn’t hard to find, either.
 The Royal Palace in Oslo is located at the end of the city’s main shopping street; Karl Johan.
-When you visit Oslo it’s sure to be on your list of places to go and things to see, so I won’t waste too much time telling you that you have to see it.
-(But you do)
+When you visit Oslo it’s sure to be on your list of places to go and things to see, so I won’t waste too much time telling you that you have to see it (but you do).

+Out of all the things to do in Oslo, catching the Changing of the Guards is a must!
 The Changing of the Guards happens every day at 13:30.
 It isn’t too eventful, but it’s still quite fun to experience since you’re going to go see the Castle anyway.
 I took Andrea to see it, and after warning her that it wouldn’t be too exciting we were met with a couple hundred of the King’s Men.
 We quickly realised that it wasn’t a normal day for them.

 It turned out that we had chosen to visit on the opening day of the Norwegian Parliament; Stortinget.
 Being Norwegian and all, I guess I should’ve known.
 But a girl can’t remember everything she reads in the news, right?